-1 to 1,000-1,500 students, while the American School Counselor Association recommends a ratio of 1 to 250 students, the ratio that this bill would require schools to have for social workers.
+At least as of a few years ago, the ratio for school counselors to students in Providence was 1 to 1,000-1,500 students, while the American School Counselor Association recommends a ratio of 1 to 250 students, the ratio that this bill would require schools to have for social workers.
 Personnel with this expertise are desperately lacking in our public school systems, and our schools, teachers, and students are hurting because of it.
 The prioritization of treatment and services is a critical and necessary step towards an equitable and enriching school system.

 As this legislation is currently restricted to the hiring of school social workers, the only amendment we would suggest is to consider expanding the ability for schools to use the allocated funding from this legislation for all mental and behavioral health personnel, including the hiring of counseling professionals.
-In that regard, we note and commend another bill being heard today, H-7397, which addresses funding for increased mental health professionals in the schools.